 There are a few practices that are traditionally frowned upon, mostly by the Hoodoo culture, when conducting ancestor veneration.
 I'm going to review a few and provide my two cents about each.

 - Veneration should never be conducted in a room where people sleep.
-I have no problem with this, unless one lives in a single studio room that includes one's bed, or there are sleeping people everywhere.
+I have no problem with enforcing this, unless one lives in a single studio room that includes one's bed, or there are sleeping people everywhere.
 If the rule would exclude the practice altogether, one needs to evaluate the spirit of the rule.
 Some have claimed that the dead can disturb the dreams of the living and make sleeping not very restful.
 But then my logic asks, "if they are your family, and disturbing your dreams would make you not venerate them, why would they do that to you and halt your veneration?"

 - Images of the dead should not include anyone who is living.
 I completely agree with this one and here's why.
 An altar is a ritual focal point.
 It is where you pump your magical energy.
 If that energy incorporates an unconscious understanding that the target is dead, yet there are images of the living present, those living people could become the recipient of that energy for the dead.
 That could be disturbing to the psyche of the living.
 It could potentially cause problems as your energy for the dead constantly bombards their personal field.
 Given that computer-based scanners and photo editors are easy use these days, there is no reason why the living can't be excluded from altar photographs.
 When in doubt, leave it out.

 - Ancestors who were abusive or substance-abusers in life should not be venerated in death.
 The intent behind this rule is to prevent you from granting access to your energy to spirits with potentially hostile intent.
 Again, I have trouble with this one for the same reason I gave in #2 above; this is an attempt to anthropomorphize the dead.
 According to the writings of spirtist, Allan Kardec, once spirits give up their material bodies, all of the trials that motivated their actions in life fall away.
 They become free from those material influences and their motivations change, as do their actions.
+However, he also sites the distinction between the 9 levels or types of spirit energy.
+Some of these are immortal and some of these are not.
+Those that are not have a time limit before they completely dissipate, though they will attempt to avert decay with influxes of energy from the living.
+According to some, these soul-remnants can retain the base inclinations of life and can make some spirits quite nasty.
+So I must admit, I'm willing to concede this rule and omit certain dead from my place of veneration.

 Recently, I decided to have my DNA tested for the proportions of genetics contributed by each of my ancestral origins.
 But if I look at the research I've already done, as well as the extensive research completed by my uncle in this area, I think I can chart a solid expectation of my test results.
 Let's assume that my family history breaks down into 8 main lines (my 8 great-grandparents).
 This is what I expect.